codekrafter/CybersecurityJournal/OverTheWire/Natas.md

 ## Level 10 - Exploiting Specific Commands

-Sometimes input will be partially sanitized, requiring you to exploit specific commands, like `grep`
+Sometimes input will be partially sanitized, requiring you to exploit specific commands, like `grep`.
+For this challenge any input containing "&", "|", ":" was declared invalid, so it was impossible to execute additional commands in the remote enviroment.
+This instead required using a single letter as a filter value, and passing the file that contains the next level's password to the end of the filter, thus passing it to `grep` as another file to search.
+If the password contained the guessed letter, than it will show up at the bottom of the found lines.

 The password for level 11 is `U82q5TCMMQ9xuFoI3dYX61s7OZD9JKoK`